 The parent has the sole responsibility for ensuring that prescriptions are filled or refilled as needed.

-Only Waynflete Flyers Camp employees who have been designated and trained are authorized to dispense medication to students.
-It is the camper’s responsibility to arrive at the Camp Office in a timely fashion to receive his/her medication (when age appropriate).
+Only Waynflete SUMMER employees who have been designated and trained are authorized to dispense medication to students.
+It is the camper’s responsibility to arrive at the camp office in a timely fashion to receive his/her medication (when age appropriate).

-Waynflete Flyers Camp reserves the right to refuse requests to administer medications or discontinue administration of a medication to a camper if any of the criteria in this policy are not met.
+Waynflete SUMMER reserves the right to refuse requests to administer medications or discontinue administration of a medication to a camper if any of the criteria in this policy are not met.

 Waynflete reserves the right to refuse requests to administer medications or discontinue administration of a medication to a camper if any of the criteria in this policy are not met.